-For example, one frequently sees Dutchman's pipe vines growing up the front of a porch on older homes, in which role they cast welcome shade during summer's scorching reign (while simultaneously furnishing some privacy).
+For example, we frequently see Dutchman's pipe vines growing up the front of a porch on older homes, in which role they cast welcome shade during summer's scorching reign (while simultaneously furnishing some privacy).
 If you do not have a porch but desire an outdoor living space of some sort where you can relax on a hot day, drink in hand, then consider erecting a pergola or large garden arbor and train the vines so that they grow up and over it.

 The density of its foliage also makes Dutchman's pipe vine effective in hiding eyesores.
 For example, perhaps you have chain-link fencing and feel (as many do) that it provides a horrible background for a particular planting bed during the summer.
 By training Dutchman's pipe along it, you could obscure the fencing and procure a nice green backdrop for enhanced viewing of the bed.

-Dutchman's pipe vines are also important host plants for butterflies.
+Dutchman's pipe vines can also be important host plants for butterflies.
 According to the North American Butterfly Association (NABA), "Pipevine is the primary food for Pipevine Swallowtail."
 The butterflies are not drawn to the plant simply because they like the taste.
 According to NABA, "Scientists have determined that pipevine plants contain chemicals that when ingested by the caterpillars make them poisonous."
 As a result, would-be predators avoid eating the caterpillars.

 More generally, the vine is a good candidate for woodland gardens, since it can stand a bit of shade.